-As defined by the Canadian Association of Music Therapists (CAMT, June 2016), Music Therapy is a discipline in which credentialed professionals (MTAs*) use music purposefully within therapeutic relationships to support development, health, and well-being.
-Music therapists use music safely and ethically to address human needs within cognitive, communicative, emotional, musical, physical, social, and spiritual domains.
+As defined by the Canadian Association of Music Therapists (CAMT, September 2020), Music Therapy is a discipline in which Certified Music Therapists (MTAs)* use music purposefully within therapeutic relationships to support development, health, and well-being.
+Music Therapists use music safely and ethically to address human needs within cognitive, communicative, emotional, musical, physical, social and spiritual domains.

 *Music Therapist Accredited

-Based on a foundation of client-centered care, music therapists use a variety of active and receptive interventions designed to meet the needs and preferences of clients.
+Based on a foundation of client-centered care, Certified Music Therapists use a variety of active and receptive interventions designed to meet the needs and preferences of clients.
 To ensure interventions are accessible for all ages and abilities, music therapy can be verbal and non-verbal.
 Music therapy is guided by clinical assessments, treatment plans, and therapeutic goals and objectives.

 - Be a member in good standing with the Canadian Association of Music Therapists (CAMT)

 - Successfully complete a minimum bachelor of music therapy degree at a CAMT recognized institution